Pruvosby TELCOMA Global

 Study Timeline

-Three to four months for IT professionals with audit experience.
-If you're new to auditing, add time to understand audit methodology, evidence gathering, and reporting practices.
+Three to four months for IT professionals who already have audit experience.
+If you're coming from a security or IT background without audit methodology experience, add extra time to understand how auditors think — evidence gathering, sampling, control testing, and reporting practices are different from security engineering.

 Top Resources